Edward B. Jelks: Archaeological career

 Jelks began his archaeological career in Texas directing the River Basin Surveys (1951–1965).
 He was hired by Robert Stephenson, and when Stephenson returned to the University of Michigan in 1951, Jelks took over his position as director of the River Basin Surveys program in Texas.
 The River Basin Survey conducted excavations at both prehistoric and historic sites throughout Texas.

 One of Jelks' primary interests in Texas archaeology was the location of 17th and 18th-century villages of the southern Wichita tribes, as well as the location of Spanish colonial sites.
 Excavations at the Stansbury Site in Hill County, Texas led Jelks to conduct library research to identify trade goods that were found.
 This process, one of looking for documented historic sites and locating them in the field, began to characterize Jelks' research.

 Between 1954 and 1956, Jelks worked at Jamestown, Virginia as John L. Cotter's assistant.
 This was where Jelks met J. C. "Pinky" Harrington, a leader in the development of a methodology for historical archaeology.
 During the summer of 1955, Jelks was sent to conduct excavations at the Yorktown Battlefield.

 After completing his Ph.D., Jelks was offered a position teaching the archaeology of Texas in the newly created anthropology department at Southern Methodist University.
 Jelks was hired as an associate professor, a position he held from September 1965 to 1968, and he taught both Texas prehistory and a graduate seminar in historical archaeology.

 While teaching at Southern Methodist University, Jelks spent his summers working as an archaeologist for Parks Canada, excavating British artifacts of the early to mid-19th century at Signal Hill, Newfoundland.
 He began this project in summer 1965 and returned in summer 1966.

 Between 1966 and 1967, Jelks was instrumental in founding the Society for Historical Archaeology.
 At the meeting of the Central States Anthropological Society in St. Louis in 1966, Jelks invited archaeologists interested in historical archeology to Southern Methodist University to discuss organizing a society around their common interest.
 While planning for this meeting, Jelks and fellow attendees, including John L. Cotter, assembled a "Committee of Fifteen," a group of fifteen leading practitioners in historical archaeology.
 This committee, along with nearly one hundred others, attended the first "International Conference on Historical Archaeology," held in Dallas, Texas from January 6–7, 1967.
 The conference drew a total of 112 attendees, with presentation of seventeen papers by scholars including Charles Cleland, James Deetz, Bernard Fontana, J.C.
 Harrington, and Roderick Sprague.
-Out of this meeting, theSociety for Historical Archaeology (SHA) emerged.
+Out of this meeting, the Society for Historical Archaeology (SHA) emerged.
 The SHA was officially incorporated on April 1, 1968, in Bethlehem, Pennsylvania, and John L. Cotter was elected to serve as its first president.
 Jelks served as its second president in 1968.